alicewriteswrongs/gpg_workshop/gpg.markdown

-#GPG: key management from the command line
+#GPG from the command line

 This is a guide to key management for [GPG](https://gnupg.org/) on the command line.
 By no means is this the only way to do it!
 There's a user